 The grant program is funded by Proposition 68, the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018.

-Please contact your SNC Area Representative to discuss potential project ideas.
-Find the contact information for the SNC Representative or Manager in your area.
+Please contact your SNC Subregion’s Representative to discuss potential project ideas.
+Click the map to find the contact information for the SNC Representative or Manager in your area.

 Grant Categories and Award Limits